Andy-K-Sparklight/Alicorn/README.md

 [中文 README](./README_ZH.md)

+## Collaborator's Note

+This is skjsjhb, a user of the Alicorn launcher.

+It's 2024.03 now.
+Years have passed since the release of Alicorn, and this project has been staled since early 2023, after the original maintainer has left the community.
+MCBBS is also downed, together with the mirror.
+Quilt has been adopted widely, while Forge has become NeoForged.
+Things changed a lot.

+I'm not in the development team (I wasn't invited, sadly), which means I'm not an official maintainer of Alicorn.
+However, I decide to continue to add necessary patches.
+As I do not own the token of most platforms Alicorn was using, I might re-create certain content (e.g. actions) with my keys.
+Also, my code (and design) style is different as Sparklight, making breaking changes quite possible.

+Thanks for supporting Alicorn.
+Also thanks for loving the block game.
+Welcome to the age of Sakura (1.20.x).
+We don't have more ponies, but luckily we're still here.

 ## IMPORTANT

+This was posted by the original maintainer and is now outdated.

-As I, the developer, decided not to contribute to the Minecraft communities, this project **won't receive major updates** since Core 50 (that's why I call it Sunset).
+> As I, the developer, decided not to contribute to the Minecraft communities, this project **won't receive major updates** since Core 50 (that's why I call it Sunset).
+>

-If servere security vulnerbilities are found in the future, patches might still be available.
+> If servere security vulnerbilities are found in the future, patches might still be available.
 However, generally, this project is now discontinued.
+>

-It doesn't mean you have to switch to another launcher, but if you wish to, we recommand [HMCL](https://github.com/huanghongxun/HMCL), it's a free software (as in freedom) and is still being actively maintained.
+> It doesn't mean you have to switch to another launcher, but if you wish to, we recommand [HMCL](https://github.com/huanghongxun/HMCL), it's a free software (as in freedom) and is still being actively maintained.

 ---